Jumpman (video game): Reception

 Jumpman became a best-seller for Epyx, selling about 40,000 copies on the Atari and C64 until 1987, reaching somewhere between #3 and #6 on the then-current Billboard top 100 games chart.
 Sales were hindered by the release of Miner 2049er only a few months earlier, which held the #1 spot at that time.

 Softline in 1983 liked Jumpman, calling it "wonderfully addicting" and stating that it was as high-quality as Epyx's Dunjonquest games.
 The magazine cited its large number of levels ("Not one screen faster and harder each time; not ten screens three times; but thirty screens, one at a time"), and concluded that "it's bound to be a hit".
-Compute! awarded it a lengthy review.
-They point out that it might be dismissed as yet another platform game, but goes on to state that "Jumpman easily conquers that skepticism and establishes itself as a software classic."
-They also note the variety of clever level designs that makes each map unique.
-They go on to compare it to Miner 2049er and suggested Jumpman is "much, much more."
+Compute! wrote that it might be dismissed as yet another platform game, but said that "Jumpman easily conquers that skepticism and establishes itself as a software classic".
+The magazine noted the variety of clever level designs that made each map unique.
+Comparing it to Miner 2049er, Compute! suggested that Jumpman is "much, much more".
+InfoWorld's Essential Guide to Atari Computers cited it as a standout among Epyx's arcade games.